 Limiting attendance at district events; and

-Providing for additional supervision, including law enforcement if necessary, at district events.].
+Providing for additional supervision, including law enforcement if necessary, at district events.]

 No Retaliation

 Retaliation against persons who initiate complaint or otherwise report sexual harassment or who participate in an investigation or other related activities is prohibited.
 The initiation of a complaint, reporting of behavior, or participation in an investigation, in good faith about behavior that may violate this policy may not adversely affect the: